Youth of Today

 The New Britain Youth Museum, founded in 1956, encourages children and families to explore the history and cultures of Connecticut and the world.
 The museum in downtown New Britain offers school programming outreach, exhibits and special events that focus on history, art and the cultural heritage of the diverse peoples of central Connecticut.

 And note in the bottom right-hand window the hand-written “Open” sign.
 The punk ethic is strong.
 We entered and were initially a bit off-guard.
 Well, Caroline was anyway, being new to the “tiny museums in not-the-best locales” thing.
-Hoang, who grew up in Hard Hittin’ New Britain didn’t flinch.
+Hoang the native didn’t flinch.
 Scott, whose dad was once the Chief of Police in town jumped in head first.

 Damian led the way off to the right (where his PT was) and explored all that the room had to offer.
 And what’s that?
 Only… The entire world.
 Yes, in a series of displays the Youth Museum globe trots from South America to Europe, from Asia to New Zealand and back again by way of Africa.

-Where else can you learn about “Asia” through nine pictures, two short blurbs, two dolls, and some Chinese characthers on silk?
+Where else can you learn about “Asia” through nine pictures, two short blurbs, two dolls, and some Chinese characters on silk?

-Which reminds me, I was pretty dumb for not taking a similar picture of Caroline in front of the “Mediterranean” display.
-Sigh, I hate missed opportunities that no one will care about other than maybe me and Scott.
+Which reminds me, I was pretty dumb for not taking a similar picture of Lebanese/Italian Caroline in front of the “Mediterranean” display.
+Sigh, I hate missed opportunities that no one will care about other than me.

 Damian really enjoyed the world map carpet there and the large stuffed animals to play with.
 He particularly liked the penguin and despite our best efforts to have him place him “night-night” in Antarctica, he kept tucking him in elsewhere.
 Let’s move along.